nikizaniki2/domashni/Company Maker/README.md

-Language:Java
+Language: Java

 Homework: #1

-Project:Company Maker.
+Project: Company Maker.

-Description:Make a program in java that can create companies (objects), give them a (Variables): Name, DateOfCreation and ID.
+Description: Make a program in java that can create companies (objects), give them a (Variables): Name, DateOfCreation and ID.

-Date:11/20/2018
+Date: 11/20/2018